^

 Dosing and administration

-The course of treatment and dosage is prescribed by the attending physician, taking into account the age, severity of the disease, concomitant diseases, as well as the dosage and treatment regimen of cytotoxic drugs, in particular methotrexate.
+The course of treatment and dosage are prescribed by the attending physician, taking into account the age, severity of the disease, concomitant diseases, as well as the dosage and treatment regimen of cytotoxic drugs, in particular methotrexate.

-Use Dalizol during pregnancy
+Use Dalisol during pregnancy

 Contraindications

-Side effects Dalizol
+Side effects Dalisol

 Overdose